medamineharbaoui/AI-Music-Generation-Thesis-Project/README.md

-# My Master Thesis Project: Classical Music Generation
+# Application of artificial intelligence methods in music generation: Classical Music Generation

 ## Overview
 **My Thesis Project** is a classical music generation framework that uses advanced neural network architectures to compose original MIDI music.
 It leverages **LSTM**, **Transformer**, and **Hybrid LSTM-Transformer** models to generate music, offering a flexible platform for developers, musicians, and AI enthusiasts to train and experiment with music generation.